jenkinsci/monitoring-plugin/README.md

 #### Next release (master)

-* added a graph in /monitoring/nodes of the sum of waiting durations in seconds of the builds in the build queue ([efa4d03](https://github.com/jenkinsci/monitoring-plugin/commit/efa4d0317122ed629190d7206a32a462a0228b5f))
+* added a graph in /monitoring/nodes of the sum of waiting durations in seconds of the builds in the build queue, next to the graph of the build queue length
+    ([efa4d03](https://github.com/jenkinsci/monitoring-plugin/commit/efa4d0317122ed629190d7206a32a462a0228b5f))
 * moved documentation from [wiki](https://wiki.jenkins.io/display/JENKINS/Monitoring) to [github](https://github.com/jenkinsci/monitoring-plugin/blob/master/README.md)